TheMiniDriver/game-catalog/docs/game-catalogue.md

 We'll need a place to store the user credentials, so we can check them against the credentials the client supplies.
 We'll store these credentials in the environment settings, as we'll be storing them in plain text, i.e unencrypted.
 In a production application, they would be stored in the database, with the password hashed and salted.
 We'll leave that option as something for you to explore :).

 Head over to the "Config" page on your backend Code Capsule, and add 2 new environment variables : `USERNAME` and `PASSWORD`.
-Supply values of your own to set your username and password.
+Supply values of your own to set your username and password, and click `Update Capsule` when you are done.

 ![Adding username and password](auth-variables.png)